Laged/nix-bevy/README.md

 ### 8. Code integration should work out of the box if vscode has WSL extension installed (check popup)
 ```
-code .
+code flake.nix

 ```

-### 9. Project should build outside nix shell via nix run
+### 9. Use your freshly set-up editor to fix a WSL issue - edit flake.nix and include libxkbcommon as nativeBuildInput to row 25, it should be like this
 ```
-nix run .
+...
+        buildInputs = with pkgs; [
+          vulkan-loader
+          xorg.libXcursor
+          xorg.libXi
+          xorg.libXrandr
+          alsa-lib
+          udev
+          pkg-config
+          # Add this t.
+Matti
+          libxkbcommon
+        ];
+...
 ```

-### 10. Or via nix-shell and cargo (see flake template for build time optimizations)
+### 10. Project should build "fast" inside nix-shell and cargo (see flake template for build time optimizations)
 ```
 nix develop
 cargo run